 Thanks for reading.
 We're 3RD ROCK.
-We design and manufacture sustainable climbing clothes & activewear that's made to move and made to last.
-Using recycled ocean plastic, organic cotton and upcycled materials, we're making items that help protect the very environments we depends on for our adventures.
+We design and manufacture sustainable clothes & activewear that's made to move and made to last.
+Using recycled ocean plastic, organic cotton and upcycled materials, we're making items that help protect the very environments we depend on for our adventures.

 We've been awarded "Most Ethical Climbing Brand" by the Ethical Consumer trade body out-performing Black Diamond, Prana and even Patagonia!